MuniRajesh-Parvathireddy/100-days-of-AI-PM/README.md

 ## 🎯 Purpose

+Purpose

 This challenge is designed to:

+Establish my long-term aspiration of becoming a global leader in AI for Governance, ESG, Education, and AI Ethics — building trustworthy, inclusive, and impactful civic technologies for the public good

-- Learn how to **analyze AI products** from a PM perspective
+Learn how to analyze real-world AI products from a product management (PM) perspective

-- Strengthen foundations through hands-on experience and **IBM AI Product Manager (Coursera) certification**
+Strengthen foundational knowledge through hands-on case studies and the IBM AI Product Manager (Coursera) certification

-- Build a portfolio aligned with **AI for Governance & Sustainability**
+Build a portfolio aligned with domains like AI for Governance, Education, ESG, and Sustainability

-- Prepare for **MBA admissions** and future leadership in AI for public good
+Prepare for MBA admissions by demonstrating applied product thinking, leadership, and initiative
 ## 📦 Structure

 The challenge is divided into 5 phases: